dclong/blog/en/content/2020-08-18-static-type-checking-of-Python-Scripts-using-pytype.markdown

         :::bash
         PATH=.venv/bin:$PATH pytype xinstall --exclude xinstall/data

-2. Specify files and/or directories to exclude in the configuration file.
+2. Specify files and/or directories to exclude in the configuration file `setup.cfg`.

         [pytype]
         exclude =